Transformer Interpretability Beyond Attention Visualization

-There are two operators in Transformer models that involve mixing of two feature map tensors (as opposed to a feature map with a learned tensor): skip connections and matrix multiplications (\eg attention modules).
+There are two operators in Transformer models that involve mixing of two feature map tensors (as opposed to a feature map with a learned tensor): skip connections and matrix multiplications (\eg in attention modules).
 The two operators require the propagation of relevance through both input tensors.
-Note that the two tensors may be of different shapes, as is the case in matrix multiplication.
+Note that the two tensors may be of different shapes in the case of matrix multiplication.

-Given two tensors $u$ and $v$, we compute the relevance propagation of these binary operators (\ie, operators that process two operands) as follows:
+Given two tensors $u$ and $v$, we compute the relevance propagation of these binary operators (\ie, operators that process two operands), as follows:

-where $R_j^{u^{(n)}}$ and $R_k^{v^{(n)}}$ are the relevance for $u$ and $v$ respectively.
-While LRP results in positive relevance values, these operations yield both positive and negative values.
+where $R_j^{u^{(n)}}$ and $R_k^{v^{(n)}}$ are the relevances for $u$ and $v$ respectively.
+These operations yield both positive and negative values.